argonautdev/public/sdk/docs/Apis/V1EnvironmentApi.md

 <a name="listResourcesInEnvironment"></a>
 # **listResourcesInEnvironment**
-> integrations.AWSIntegration listResourcesInEnvironment(environment\_name, rds, eks, s3Bucket, elasticache)
+> integrations.AwsResources listResourcesInEnvironment(environment\_name, rds, eks, s3Bucket, elasticache)

 List all the resources in an environment